weblicht/user_oauth/README.md

 from the F-Droid repository.

 # Compatibilty
-The app was tested with version 5 of ownCloud.
+The app was tested with version 8 of ownCloud, but it should work with version 7 as well.